Florida Welcome Centers

 Since 1949, millions of auto travelers entering Florida along the major thoroughfares have found a warm greeting at the Official Florida Welcome Centers.
 In addition to the traditional cup of complimentary Florida citrus juice, these visitors have found friendly, informative staff people and a vast assortment of brochures promoting all the state has to offer.

 Today, that tradition continues at the Official Florida Welcome Centers located on I-10 west of Pensacola, I-75 at Jennings (near Lake City) and I-95 north of Yulee (near Jacksonville).
 Another center is located at the west entrance of the State Capitol Building in Tallahassee.
 Each center is staffed by personnel who have undergone rigorous training to receive national Information Specialist certification.
 Along with in-person information, Welcome Center visitors learn about the state’s diverse destinations.

-In an effort to build on the success of our hospitality and demonstrate our desire to further welcome visitors traveling with small children, each of the four highway Welcome Centers has a designated area for visitors traveling with children.
-VISIT FLORIDA Kid's Corner offers a "play" area to educate and entertain the children while the parents get the travel information they need from the Welcome Center staff.
+In an effort to build on the success of our hospitality and demonstrate our desire to further welcome visitors traveling with small children, each of the three highway Welcome Centers has a designated area for visitors traveling with children.
+VISIT FLORIDA Kid's Corner offers a "play" area to educate and entertain the children.

 The Official Florida Welcome Centers also provide Official Florida Transportation Maps to all visitors (or click here to order a map and VISIT FLORIDA Magazine in advance of your visit).

 Our highway Welcome Centers offer clean, well maintained restroom facilities and all are handicapped accessible.
 Vending machines and payphones are on-site.
 Designated areas in each parking lot accommodate large bus, RV and truck parking.